PacoVK/terraform-aws-functionbeat/README.md

 ## Advanced example ##

-Head over to `example/elasticsearch.tf` to get an more advanced example.
+Head over to `example/elasticsearch/elasticsearch.tf`  or `example/logstash/logstash.tf` to get an more advanced example.

 ## Usage ##